NasifAhmed/codebase/README.md

 # Nasif's Codebase
-This is a backup-like codebase for all the non-project code I write in various languages.
+This is a backup-like codebase for all the non-project codes and scripts I write in various languages.
 Mainly for competitive programming solves.